-If an adapter is Plug and Play, there are no switches or jumpers that must be set on the adapter.
+If an adapter is Plug and Play, it has no switches or jumpers that must be set.
 A Plug and Play adapter comes with configuration specifications set in memory to provide installation information to the computer during startup.
 When you install or remove Plug and Play adapters, this information is interpreted by the basic input/output system (BIOS), which supports Plug and Play technology.
 If the required resources are available, the BIOS software automatically configures the adapter around the resources already in use by other devices.